bbauska/W3Cx-5of5/README.md

 <h3 id="ch1-5-6">1.5.6 Strings (part 1)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-To declare or manipulate strings you must write them with **single quotes &apos; or double quotes &quot;** around them.
+To declare or manipulate strings you must write them with <b>single quotes &apos; or double quotes &quot;</b> around them.
 Single quotes or double quotes are both accepted, and there is no difference between them in JavaScript.
 However, the community prefers to use single quote for string - this is not a convention, but a recommendation.